bondy-io/bondy/apps/bondy_mst/doc_extras/architecture/02_bondy_mst.md

 `incoming.pack` is the mutable write buffer — new pages append to it and a read merges it with the sealed packs.
-It cannot grow without bound, so once it passes `auto_seal_bytes` (the store's own default is `16_000_000`, 16 MiB) the store **seals** it: rewrites it into an immutable `pack-NNNN` with its companion `.idx`, then starts a fresh empty `incoming.pack`.
+It cannot grow without bound, so once it passes `auto_seal_bytes` (the store's own default is `16_000_000`, 16 MB) the store **seals** it: rewrites it into an immutable `pack-NNNN` with its companion `.idx`, then starts a fresh empty `incoming.pack`.

 The seal is one datasync'd rewrite of the whole buffer, and its duration is a freeze of *write visibility* — read-after-write freshness lag — not of throughput (reads serve from the projection and caches, never the MST;
 see chapter 03 in the bondy umbrella docs).
 The threshold sizes that
-freeze: the 16 MiB default produced 600 ms-plus freezes, large enough to push freshness lag toward the authentication fence's 1 s bound and cause spurious `temporarily_unavailable` refusals — which is why the `bondy_oplog` consumer lowers its own `auto_seal_bytes` to 2 MiB (through `bondy_oplog_config:pack_auto_seal_bytes`), keeping each freeze to tens of ms.
+freeze: the 16 MB default produced 600 ms-plus freezes, large enough to push freshness lag toward the authentication fence's 1 s bound and cause spurious `temporarily_unavailable` refusals — which is why the `bondy_oplog` consumer lowers its own `auto_seal_bytes` to 2 MB (through `bondy_oplog_config:pack_auto_seal_bytes`), keeping each freeze to tens of ms.

 **Two seal modes** (the store's `seal_mode` option — default `sync`; the